oracle/graalpython/README.md

 **Runs Python code faster**

-* Pure Python code is often faster than on CPython thanks to JIT compilation
+* Pure Python code is often faster than on CPython after to JIT compilation
-* C extensions performance is close to CPython but varies depending on the specific interactions of native and Python code
+* C extension performance is near CPython, but varies depending on the specific interactions of native and Python code
-* Geomean speedup of ~4 on the [Python Performance Benchmark Suite](https://pyperformance.readthedocs.io/) over CPython
+* GraalPy is ~4x faster than CPython on the official [Python Performance Benchmark Suite](https://pyperformance.readthedocs.io/)
 ![](docs/performance.svg)<sup>
 Benchmarks run via `pip install pyperformance && pyperformance run` on each of CPython, Jython, and GraalPy.
 Installation of each done via <tt>[pyenv](https://github.com/pyenv/pyenv)</tt>.